Home | Accessories | Brines | Cook Times | Dictionary | Egg Wash | Frosting | Measures | My BBQ | Sauces

 Preheat oven to 375º.
 Butter, oil or line a 9x5 loaf pan.
 Thoroughly soften or lightly melt the butter.

-In a large bowl, whisk together the flour, baking powder, baking soda, salt, sugar and currants.
+In a large bowl, whisk together the flour, baking powder, baking soda, salt, sugar and fruit mix.

 In a separate bowl whisk together the egg and buttermilk.

 Make sure everything is ready to go.
-Once you add the wet to the dry we do not want to dally, the baking powders will begin doing their thing.
+Once you add the wet to the dry we do not want to dally, the baking powders will begin doing it's thing right away.

 Quickly and gently stir the wet ingredients into the dry ingredients ending with the butter.